 Bryan is our first student and the one who started it all in 2012.
 He has since graduated from medical school and is now a doctor!

 Kimberly is our second student and was motivated to become a doctor because of an open heart surgery she went through as a child that saved her life.
-She is going to school in Managua at UNAN and has two years left before graduation.
+She just graduated and finished her 2-year internship.

 Kimberly hopes to work more closely with our scholarship fund as she would like to help other Nicaraguans receive the same opportunities she received.

 Brandon joined our team in 2017 and he comes from a small town named Ostional in southern Rivas.
 He is currently in year 6 of medical school and volunteers to provide care in rural communities in his spare time.

 Brandon wants to open a clinic in his hometown because access to healthcare is seriously limited.